Overview

 How it works

-The Trades Discovery Program is a 300-hour program run through CNC in partnership with ITA and the School District.
+The Trades Discovery Program is a 300-hour program run through CNC in partnership with a School District.
 The program is open to high school students who have successfully completed grade 9.

 What you will learn